Nespresso machines typically last 6-10 years, depending on the type and model, and whether it is used commercially or

 how long does a Nespresso machine last?

 So let’s discuss how you can extend the lifespan of the Nespresso machine by avoiding some common coffee machine mistakes.

-5 Tips for Extending Lifespan of Nespresso coffee machine
+5 Tips for Extending the Lifespan of Nespresso Machine

 Tip #1) Cleaning and descaling your Nespresso machine